 Skip ahead to Season 2: The Messy Middle

-We begin at The Bad Beginning with misery and Puttanesca Sauce.
-If you are not currently toiling in the kitchen of an evil villain, you may enjoy making this yourself.
+This week we begin at The Bad Beginning by making Puttanesca Sauce.
+If you are not currently toiling in the kitchen of an evil villain, you may enjoy making some yourself.

 Week the Third:

-This week, we endure a tragic lack of taste, an encounter with intemperate environmentalists, and superfluous synonyms.
-We then enjoy a delicious chicken dinner, which is how you can tell Mrs. Poe isn't cooking.
+This week we endure a tragic lack of taste, intemperate environmentalists, and superfluous synonyms.
+We then enjoy a delicious chicken dinner, which is how you can tell Mrs. Poe is not doing the cooking.

 Week the Fourth:

 Coconutty rolled oats topped with blueberries and bananas make for one of the most delicious (and healthiest) ways to start your day.
 Best of all, it cooks in 5 minutes.

 Nubby steel-cut oats spiked with cinnamon, drizzled with maple syrup, and topped with fruit and nuts of your choice.
 Morning perfection in a bowl.